dmedina09/AuroraLD_Studio_Software/README.md

 ![Scada](Images/scada.png)

 ## Tutorials
-* Check [LogicPGS](https://www.youtube.com/channel/UCBwRfFjgCiSxVayGX6VGDiw) youtube channel for tutorials.
+* Check [LogicPGS](https://www.youtube.com/channel/UCBwRfFjgCiSxVayGX6VGDiw) youtube channel for tutorials `(spanish)`.

 * One the software is installed you can check the folder named `files` in the installation directory.
 That folder contains 4 manuals related to the software.
+The manuals are in `english`.

 ## Developer
 * LogicPGS by Diego Medina